• Skip to main content

 That’s almost 30 years!
 Pretty cool, huh?

-We will cover some basic precautions you can take to give your chinchilla the best possible chance of living close to the two-decade mark.
+But let’s do our best to avoid that as long as possible.
+To that end, we will now cover some basic precautions you can take to give your chinchilla the best possible chance of living close to the two-decade mark.

 Why Chinchillas Live So Long